dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

 ## Reasonable use
-To maintain performance stability and prevent abuse, all Metadata (GraphQL) API requests are subject to request rate and response size limits.
+To maintain performance stability and prevent abuse, Metadata (GraphQL) API usage is subject to request rate and response size limits.

-The current rate limit is 200 requests within a minute for a given IP address.
-If exceed this limit, you'll receive an HTTP 429 response status.
+- The current request rate limit is 200 requests within a minute for a given IP address.
+If a user exceeds this limit, they will receive an HTTP 429 response status.
+- The current response size limit is 5,000 nodes.
+The depth of the graph should not exceed three levels.
+A user can paginate up to 500 items per query.

 ## GraphQL API explorer